Altinn/altinn-studio-docs/content/authentication/reference/referenceimplementations/smartcloud/_index.md

 ---
 title: SmartCloud - Altinn Reference Implementation
 linktitle: SmartCloud
-description: Here you will find our reference implementation for end-user systems.
+description: Reference implementation for integrating System User functionality into end-user systems.
 weight: 5
 ---

-SmartCloud is designed to demonstrate how system vendors can integrate System User functionality into their own products, including:
+SmartCloud demonstrates how system vendors can integrate System User functionality into their products, including:

 - Creating a system user token from Maskinporten
-- Using system user tokens from applications to call public APIs
+- Using system user tokens to call public APIs
-- Using APIs to register requests for creating system users
+- Registering requests for creating system users
 - Checking the status of system user requests
 - Listing all system users for a system

-## Creating a system user request
+## Creating a System User Request

-As part of the SmartCloud application, end users can sign up as users for SmartCloud.

-Depending on the version of SmartCloud, different rights will be requested.
+End users can sign up as users for SmartCloud.
+Depending on the SmartCloud version, different rights will be requested.

 The request is sent from the [Redirect controller](https://github.com/TheTechArch/altinn-systemuser/blob/main/src/SystemUserClientSystem/SuperSystem/SuperSystem.Server/Controllers/RedirectController.cs#L35).
-Depending on the product, the rights part of the request differs.
+The rights requested vary based on the product.

-SmartCloud authenticates with Maskinporten and asks for a token with the scope **altinn:authentication/systemuser.request.write**.
+SmartCloud authenticates with Maskinporten and requests a token with the scope **altinn:authentication/systemuser.request.write**.

-## Creating a Maskinporten system user token
+## Creating a Maskinporten System User Token

-SmartCloud includes code to generate a Maskinporten token for system users.

-It uses the "logged in" organization number to create the Maskinporten token.
+SmartCloud includes code to generate a Maskinporten token for system users using the "logged in" organization number.

-## Calling API with system user token
+## Calling APIs with System User Token

-With the created system user token, SmartCloud can call various APIs.
+With the generated system user token, SmartCloud can call various APIs.

-- The [LogisticController](https://github.com/TheTechArch/altinn-systemuser/blob/main/src/SystemUserClientSystem/SuperSystem/SuperSystem.Server/Controllers/LogisticController.cs) calls the Logistics API.
-Requires read access for the resource.
+- The [LogisticController](https://github.com/TheTechArch/altinn-systemuser/blob/main/src/SystemUserClientSystem/SuperSystem/SuperSystem.Server/Controllers/LogisticController.cs) calls the Logistics API, requiring read access for the resource.

+The project can be studied [here](https://github.com/TheTechArch/altinn-systemuser/tree/main/src/SystemUserClientSystem/SuperSystem).